GitExplorer1243/PPJA-Redux-JA-Edition-fan-made-/README.md

 - Will add the "peanut_butter_item" tag to Smooth Peanut Butter.
 - Will reimplement pepper extracts.
 - Will make ice creams and orange sherbert purchasable from the Ice Cream Stand.
+- Possibly rebalancing of some machines (addition by me).

 Christmas Sweets
 -----